Thanks for enquiring about a CSA with Waldingfield Farm! We are happy to announce that our 2021 season signup is now open.

-Payment can be made online (https://waldingfieldfarm.com/csa/), or with checks and/or cash.
+Payment can be made with checks, cash, or Paypal.
 Payment plans are also available.

-From the beginning we have always believed that a CSA was the driving force behind our success as a small organic farm.
-For 20 weeks we provide weekly and bi-weekly pick-ups and drop-offs for our clients comprised of what we have growing in the fields that particular week.
+From the beginning, we have always believed that a CSA was the driving force behind our success as a small organic farm.
+From June through October we provide weekly and bi-weekly pick-ups and drop-offs for our clients comprised of what we have growing in the fields that particular week.

-We have pick-ups at our barn store on East Street in Washington (entrance opposite #41 East Street driveway).
+We have pick-ups at farmers' markets (New Haven, Sandy Hook/Newtown, Brooklyn) and, of course, we have pick-ups at our barn on East Street in Washington (entrance opposite #41 East Street driveway).
+Big and red, hard to miss...

 - Eat ultra-fresh food, with all the flavor and vitamin/nutritional benefits